 The exciting thing about the democratization of mobile app development is that you can begin to make all your different ideas for using mobile communication come to life.
 Ever wanted an app for your leadership training programs or onboarding efforts?
 It’s possible!

-Why People Build Apps
+Why HR Professionals Build Apps

-At Guidebook, we’ve seen a lot of creative uses for apps in the HR and Talent Development realm.
 Think of an app as a direct line of communication to the various groups you communicate throughout the year, and you’ll start to have some ideas of your own.

 - Leadership Training – Turn a leadership training program or summit into a digital event by providing an app that serves as a central hub of communication.
 Allow leaders from across your organization to form stronger bonds with networking and engagement features that will extend beyond the training and throughout their careers.